 Cross is a new student missions conference.
-I serve on the leadership team — along with Thabiti Anyabwile, Kevin DeYoung, David Platt, Zane Pratt, David Sitton, and Mack Stiles — and want to invite you to come.
+I serve on the leadership team — along with Thabiti Anyabwile, Kevin DeYoung, David Platt, Zane Pratt, and Mack Stiles — and want to invite you to come.

 Why a new student missions conference?
 Here’s my seven-point answer.

 1. With 7,000 schools of higher learning, and 15,000,000 students, and a spread of 5,000 miles (from Maine to Hawaii), there is room in America for another conference about the most important issue in the world.

 2. In fact, we believe that God is stirring among young people today not unlike he was in the Student Volunteer Movement a hundred years ago.
 Between 1886 and 1910, this movement sent out 4,338 missionaries.
 Over 50% of all missionaries from America between 1906 and 1909 were Student Volunteers.
 We would like to join others in helping students lift their sails into this new wind of the Spirit.